-Michigan's five-year goal as indicated in the FY2013 CVSP was to reduce the number of HM (placard required) CMV crashes in Michigan by five each year, for a total reduction of 25 crashes by the end of FY2017.
+Michigan's five-year goal as indicated in the FY2013 CVSP was to reduce the number of HM (placard required) CMV crashes in Michigan by five each year, for a total reduction of 25 crashes by the end of FY 2017.
 This goal was developed based on SafetyNet data queried while creating the FY2013 CVSP and included crashes involving ALL HM placard required vehicles, and not just those associated with a leak or spill.
 There were four HM placard required crashes where a spill or leak was reported during the five-year period above.
 Data Source: SafetyNet data for placard required HM vehicle crashes retrieved 08/04/2017.
-Data Source FMCSA Motor Carrier Management Information System (MCMIS)data snapshot as of 05/29/2020, including crash records through 01/31/2020.
-MCMIS data are considered preliminary for 22 months to allow for changes Final Data Source for all above categories: Michigan Traffic Crash Reporting System (TCRS) - 06/25/2020.
-TCRS is the data base for all crash reports involving motor vehicles in the state of Michigan.
-All Michigan law enforcement agencies upload crash reports to this data base.